 - Adam Westing: Pokes fun at her BSG role in two appearances As Herself in The Big Bang Theory, where the characters are acknowledged fans.
 The kicker, she isn't actually there but just an imaginary construct by the Casanova Wannabe Howard.

 - Gender Flip: She was the subject of one of the more controversial Gender Flips when she took on the role of Starbuck in the Battlestar Galactica remake.
-Purists were outraged and even the original Starbuck actor went into a rage over the decision.
-Her performance, however, won over even the most ardent critics.
+Purists were outraged and even original Starbuck actor Dirk Benedict went into a rage over the decision.
+Her performance, however, won over even the most ardent critics, Benedict among them, and he later personally apologized to her for his words.